PacktPublishing/Mastering-Clojure/README.md

 This is the code repository for [Mastering Clojure](https://www.packtpub.com/application-development/mastering-clojure?utm_source=github&utm_medium=repository&utm_campaign=9781785889745), published by Packt.
 It contains all the supporting project files necessary to work through the book from start to finish.

-## Instructions & Navigation
+## Instructions and Navigation

-Each chapter will have multiple chapter folders.
+All of the code is organized into folders.
-Each chapter folder starts with `c` followed by the chapter number.
+Each folder starts with `c` followed by the chapter number.
-For example, `src/m_clj/c1/recur.clj` is a file from chapter 1.
+For example, `src/m_clj/c1/recur.clj` is a file from chapter 1, and `spec/m_clj/c10/speclj.clj` is one from chapter 10.

 Similarly, each chapter will have many namespaces.
 Each namespace starts with `m-clj.c` followed by the chapter